salvatorevigano0/salvatorevigano0/README.md

 # Hey, folks! 👋

 I'm Salvatore Vigano, a coding enthusiast and lifelong learner.
-Currently pursuing my dreams of becoming a software wizard at the University of Study of Palermo, Italy! 🇮🇹
+Currently pursuing my dreams of becoming a software developer, specializing in cybersercurity, at the University of Study of Palermo, Italy! 🇮🇹

 I am passionate about creating amazing code and constantly challenging myself to learn new things.
 My current focus is on Informatics Engineering and I'm loving every second of it!